-Handicap International has been working in Bangladesh since 1997 to ensure that people with disabilities are integrated into society.
+HI has been working in Bangladesh since 1997 to ensure that people with disabilities are integrated into society.
 HI also provides support to thousands of Rohingya refugees who have fled Myanmar.

-Handicap International works in Bangladesh to encourage the inclusion of the most vulnerable people by supporting their access to services (notably rehabilitation and economic inclusion) and inclusion in society.
+HI also works in Bangladesh to encourage the inclusion of the most vulnerable people by supporting their access to services such as rehabilitation and inclusive employment and inclusion in society.

 Children with disabilities remain one of the most marginalised groups in the country and very few attend school.
 As an invisible and stigmatised group, they are more exposed to abuse, exploitation and negligence.
-Since 2016 and for a period of four years, the organisation’s Growing Together project, supported by IKEA Foundation, will develop accessible and secure play areas for children in refugee camps in Thailand, Bangladesh and Pakistan.
-This project will enable 13,000 children with and without disabilities to play, learn and grow up together in a secure and inclusive environment
+From 2016 to 2020, HI led the Growing Together project, supported by IKEA Foundation, which enabled thousands of children to learn by playing in secure environments in refugee camps in Thailand, Bangladesh and Pakistan.

-The organisation takes action to ensure that adults with disabilities have access to rehabilitation care and are able to do work which gives them financial independence and means they are better accepted within their communities.
+The organisation also takes action to ensure that people with disabilities have access to a source of income which gives them financial independence and means they are better accepted within their communities.